ucsc/site-slugstrong/support-for-students/campus-services.md

    <tr>
     <td><b>Stevenson Event Center</b></td>
     <td>The Stevenson Event Center has been designated as a remote-learning site for students.
-To use the space, make a reservation using the online reservation form.</td>
+To use the space, make a reservation using the <a href="https://ucscsec.youcanbook.me">online reservation form</a></td>
     <td><a href="https://ucscsec.youcanbook.me">Website</a></td>
   </tr>